Growing Pacific Madrone

 Two-year-old seedlings from three families were subjected to five treatments and planted in December 2010.
 Seedlings were examined in May 2011.

 Treatments that involved washing the roots resulted in the most seedling mortality.
+Cutting off the bottom 1/3 of the roots resulted in the least seedling mortality.

 Please contact us if you have more questions about this study.